GA4 numbers — like the volume of sessions for a specific landing page — can be a little different in Oncrawl from you may see in Google Analytics.

 Ensure that the data in Oncrawl and the data in GA4 concern the same domain and part of your site

 First, make sure that the domain you are crawling and the domain that GA4 is providing data for are the same.

-If necessary, you can modify the scope of your GA4 data set to best reflect your website.
+If necessary, you can modify the scope of your GA4 dataset, or choose the right data stream from GA4 to Oncrawl to best reflect your website.